DataDog/libdatadog/docs/RFCs/delivering-different-features.md

 - crash tracking
 - symbolization (ongoing).

-Not every profiler / tracer needs every feature, so we need it here way of Building and delivering exactly what we need.
+Not every profiler / tracer needs every feature, so we need it a way of pulling in exactly what we need.

 ## Not a solution

-### Delivering different libraries
+### Splitting features in several libraries

+You could imagine delivering several libraries:
+- telemetry library
+- profiling library
+- symbolization library

-By delivering features in several libraries, we expose ourselves to duplicated Rust runtimes (with possibly different versions and behaviours).
+However by doing so, we expose ourselves to duplicated Rust runtimes (with possibly different versions and behaviours).
+We can also imagine symbol and ABI issues resulting from such a build pipeline.

 ## Proposed solution

-### Building everything together
+### 1 Building everything together

 Building a single static library with all features bundled.
 This means that downstream builds would be in charge of removing the parts that are not required.
 By linking against a static library, the compiler will remove the parts that are not needed.

 Cons
-- Longer build times
 - Cross team dependencies to deliver artifacts (flaky tests)
-- Shared libraries are no longer an option
-A shared library with everything in it will be too big.
+- Shared libraries need an extra step (refer to option 3) A shared library with everything in it will be too big.
 You need to link against a static library to remove the unused parts of the library.
-- Longer build times
-Some profilers / tracers require compiling from source.
+- Longer build times when linking against static libraries Some profilers / tracers require compiling from source.
 Building against static libraries means longer build times.

 Pros
 + Simple build pipeline
 + Easier to experiment with a new feature (it is already availalbe locally)

-### Features
+### 2 Features

 Create new pipelines with a select amount of features.
 For languages that need shared libraries, we should make sure we are able to select the features we publish.

-The way this would work:
+Cons
+- More CI pipelines
+- A slightly weird pattern (shell crate)

+Pros
++ Easy to select the features you want to build
++ More modular and controlled usage of dependencies

-#### Build
+#### Illustration

+*Build step*

 We have as "shell" crate that pulls in all of the libdatadog features.
 We select what we want at build time.